sovereigndaddy/blog/_posts/2022-04-29-switching-to-linux.markdown

 ### Step 1: Backup Hard Drive
 Knowing that I'm going to completely wipe and reformat my hard drive for Linux, I wanted to make sure I had all files backed up that were on that drive so I did a quick manual scan of my files, backup up what I cared about, and left the trash files.

-*Just a note: I'm currently using a [Start9](https://start9.com) Embassy private server, along with [File Browser](https://filebrowser.org/) and [Syncthing](https://syncthing.net/) to store all of my files across my computers.
+*Just a note: I'm currently using a [Start9](https://start9.com) [Embassy One](https://store.start9.com/collections/embassy/products/embassy) private server, along with [File Browser](https://filebrowser.org/) and [Syncthing](https://syncthing.net/) to store all of my files across my computers.
 I plan to create a blog to cover these topics in the future.*

 <br/>
 ### Step 2: Wipe Hard Drive